 BY KAREN L. RANCOURT

-Of late, many parents and grandparents have expressed their concern that kids are spending too much time playing video games, especially during this coronavirus pandemic when many kids’ school programs are online.
+And especially during this coronavirus pandemic when many school programs are online.
 “Too much screen time!” is a common lament.
 Of course, concern is warranted when kids play video games to the exclusion of other activities, but I think it is important to point out that there are upsides to kids playing video games.

 For example, Peter Gray, Ph.D., research professor in educational psychology at Boston College, has identified several cognitive benefits of kids’ playing video games, including: